Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_visualizer.gif){.aligncenter .size-full}

-Before running your job there are a few other handy features you can check.
+Before running your job there's another handy feature you can check.
 The **Outline** button will physically move your machine around the rough perimeter of your cutting job so you can get an idea of the cutting dimensions and if you’ve positioned the job correctly.

 ![](/_images/_gsender/_using/gs_us_outline.jpg){.aligncenter .size-medium}

 ## Running Jobs

 Once your machine is ready with your ***router and vacuum on***, press **Start** to begin your cut.
 You can pause and stop your job at any time with the respective buttons.
-If you press **Pause Job**, you can resume the job from where you left off.
-Otherwise, **Stop Job** will cancel your job completely.
+If you press **Pause**, you can resume the job from where you left off.
+Otherwise, **Stop** will cancel your job completely.

 ![](/_images/_gsender/_using/gs_us_start.jpg){.aligncenter .size-medium}